ride info

 Spring/Summer/Fall Ride Cancellation Policy

-• If the roads are wet one hour before the start of the ride, it will be canceled.
+- If the roads are wet one hour before the start of the ride, it will be canceled and, at the club’s discretion, rescheduled.

-• If it rains at any time during the day of the ride, it might be canceled.
+- If it rains at any time during the day of the ride, it might be canceled and, at the club’s discretion, rescheduled.

-• If the weather forecast the day of the ride calls for a precipitation chance greater than 60 percent at any point during the ride or high wind warnings have been issued, the ride might be canceled.
+- If the weather forecast the day of the ride calls for a precipitation chance greater than 60 percent at any point during the ride or high wind warnings have been issued, the ride might be canceled and, at the club’s discretion, rescheduled.

-• Ride cancellation notices will be disributed by email by 2 p.m. on the day of the ride.
+- Ride cancellation notices will be distributed by email at least three hours before ride time on the day of the ride.

 Winter Trail Ride Cancellation Policy